mgoellnitz/trackdown/README.md

 connection.

 ```
-trackdown.sh gitlab <apitoken> <username>/<projectname> [https://<gitlab.host>]
+trackdown.sh gitlab <apitoken> <projectname> [https://<gitlab.host>]
 ```

 If you ommit the url prefix, `https://gitlab.com` is used.
-The given username must be related to the apitoken and note, that the username needs to be given and not the group name.
-So project `https://gitlab.com/group/project` when used by user `author` must be called `author/project` in this case.
+The project name must be given without any group or user addition.

 Afterwards anytime you can connect to the [GitLab][gitlab] system, collect the current mirror state to you local issue collection file and the roadmap.